How to Cope With MS Fatigue

 This occurs as a direct result of MS. The body slows down reaction times due to damage to the central nervous system, causing fatigue.
 This can take the form of lassitude, which is an overwhelming sense of tiredness unrelated to the amount of activity, as in my attempt to sweep the floor or how much sleep you have had.

 Unlike regular fatigue that a healthy person may experience after a late night or a stressful week at work, lassitude is not alleviated by resting or getting more sleep.
 It can be mental or physical in nature, or both at the same time.

 Many people with MS experience lassitude on a daily basis.
 Lassitude can:

-A bout of lassitude can last an hour, a week, or even months, and often occurs as part of an MS relapse.
+A bout of lassitude can last an hour, week or even months and often occurs as part of an MS relapse.
 Unfortunately, there is no way of predicting when it will strike or how long it will last.

 This isn’t caused by the disease process but by other related factors, such as:

-For me, managing secondary factors goes a long way to reducing how fatigue impacts me.
+For me, managing secondary factors goes a long way in reducing how fatigue impacts me.

 If at-home methods don't help improve your lassitude symptoms, talk with your physician about alternative solutions that may work for you.
 Discuss the medications you are on and their side effects – you may be able to switch to something that doesn't worsen your fatigue.

-Fatigue and MS aren't my fault, and it’s helpful to remember that even though I can’t do everything anymore, I can still do some things – so as long as I do them well, it’s ok by me!
+Fatigue and MS aren't my fault, and it is helpful to remember that even though I can’t do everything anymore, I can still do some things – so as long as I do them well, it is okay by me!